Welcome to Nursery (Foundation 1)

 Our session times are:

 As we spend a lot of time outside we request that children come to school in a sensible outdoor coat/clothing appropriate for the weather conditions.
-Wellies help protect small feet from water and sand, if possible please send in a pair of wellies for your child to wear.
+As the weather is unpredictable we recommend that the children have a pair of wellies in a bag on their pegs so we can access our outdoor area whatever the weather.
 During the summer we ask that children are provided with sun cream and a sun hat to leave at school.